RiyaDevelops/git-github-notes/README.md

 git status --short

 #Short Status flags are:
-    # ?? - Untracked (U), not addded to the repository
+    # ?? - Untracked (U), These are files that are present in your project directory but haven't been added to the Git repository.
     # A - File are added to stage
     # M - Modified
     # D - Deleted files